Prathamesh18X/Prathamesh18X/README.md

 And I write CODE!!

-I am,
-👩‍🎓 An Engineer by Choice.
+I am,👨🏽‍💻 An Engineer by Choice.

 I enjoy the company of intellectual and enthusiastic people because it drives me to work harder and become a better person.
 If you think you are one such person, feel free to CONNECT!